jan-pfr/StereoVision/README.md

 For this open a terminal in the project's directory and run the command `conda env create -f environment.yml`.

 ## Start
-Go inside the project's directory and run the command `python ./bin/core.py`
+Go into the project directory and run the command `python ./bin/core.py`

 ## Usage
 The application can be used in three ways.